MiraGeoscience/geoh5py/docs/content/geoh5_format/analyst/objects.rst

 **UUID : {B020A277-90E2-4CD7-84D6-612EE3F25051}**

 Rectilinear grid of cells defined along three orthogonal axes (U,V and Z) of length nU, nV and nZ respectively.
-The conversion between the 3-D coordinate of a cell to its 1-D index can be calculated from
+The conversion between the array coordinates of a cell to a 1-D vector index can be calculated from

 ::